epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

  `sudo rss-reader https://news.yahoo.com/rss/ -v` - will show you version of the program `sudo rss-reader https://news.yahoo.com/rss/ -l 10 -j` - will show you RSS feed with 10 news in JSON format

- `sudo rss-reader url -b` - will show you log journal
+ `sudo rss-reader -b` - will show you log journal

- `sudo rss-reader url -d 20191119` - prints all news for 2019.11.19 to console from local storage `sudo rss-reader url -d 20191119 -l 10` - prints 10 news for 2019.11.19 to console from local storage
+ `sudo rss-reader -d 20191119` - prints all news for 2019.11.19 to console from local storage `sudo rss-reader -d 20191119 -l 10` - prints 10 news for 2019.11.19 to console from local storage

  `sudo rss-reader https://news.yahoo.com/rss/ -p /Users/User/Destination_Folder/` - convert all news from the feed to pdf.
  `sudo rss-reader https://news.yahoo.com/rss/ -p /Users/User/Destination_Folder/ -l 10` - convert 10 news from the feed to pdf.
  `sudo rss-reader https://news.yahoo.com/rss/ -p /Users/User/Destination_Folder/ -l 10 -j` - convert 10 news from the json feed to pdf.
- `sudo rss-reader url -b -p /Users/User/Destination_Folder/` - convert log journal to pdf `sudo rss-reader url -d 20191119 -p /Users/User/Destination_Folder/` - convert all news from the local storage to pdf for 20191119.
+ `sudo rss-reader -b -p /Users/User/Destination_Folder/` - convert log journal to pdf `sudo rss-reader -d 20191119 -p /Users/User/Destination_Folder/` - convert all news from the local storage to pdf for 20191119.
- `sudo rss-reader url -d 20191119 -p /Users/User/Destination_Folder/ -l 10` - convert 10 news from the local storage to pdf for 20191119.
+ `sudo rss-reader -d 20191119 -p /Users/User/Destination_Folder/ -l 10` - convert 10 news from the local storage to pdf for 20191119.

  `sudo rss-reader https://news.yahoo.com/rss/ -hl /Users/User/Destination_Folder/` - convert all news from the feed to html.
  `sudo rss-reader https://news.yahoo.com/rss/ -hl /Users/User/Destination_Folder/ -l 10` - convert 10 news from the feed to html.
- `sudo rss-reader url -b -hl /Users/User/Destination_Folder/` - convert log journal to html.
+ `sudo rss-reader -b -hl /Users/User/Destination_Folder/` - convert log journal to html.
- `sudo rss-reader url -d 20191119 -hl /Users/User/Destination_Folder/` - convert all news from the local storage to html for 20191119.
+ `sudo rss-reader -d 20191119 -hl /Users/User/Destination_Folder/` - convert all news from the local storage to html for 20191119.
- `sudo rss-reader url -d 20191119 -hl /Users/User/Destination_Folder/ -l 10` - convert 10 news from the local storage to html for 20191119.
+ `sudo rss-reader -d 20191119 -hl /Users/User/Destination_Folder/ -l 10` - convert 10 news from the local storage to html for 20191119.

 All files like logJournal and news.log will be inside the default Python directory (in my case: `/usr/local/lib/python3.7/site-packages/rss_reader`).